 Emergency preparedness and response

 Our dedicated internal emergency preparedness and response teams ensure personnel are properly trained and that drills are being planned, executed and completed.
+In 2022, Imperial completed 275 emergency response simulations across our sites, many of which involve notification and participation of mutual partners and stakeholders.

 What does it mean when you hear our alarms?